wragge/hansard-language/data/words/tyranny-hofreps-1970/contexts.md

 * The moment democracy ceases to pay attention to the limitations and restraints which all governments must observe, it ceases to be a form of free government and becomes an organ of **tyranny** .

 * This Liberal Government will never become an organ of **tyranny** but the precedent we are setting provides the machinery for a future socialist government to act in a manner, according to the honourable member for Gellibrand, of passing legislation retrospectively, if necessary it says, up to several years retrospectivity.

+* - Mr Speaker, I remind you of the phrase 'The **Tyranny** of Distance' which is the title of a widely acclaimed book written by an old school mate of mine, Professor Geoffrey Blainey.

+* 'The **Tyranny** of Distance' is one of the great determinants affecting the social, political and economic development of Australia.

 * I was once warned as a younger man against the **tyranny** of possessions.